--1 for the f_A and the f_P terms,
+-1 for the $f_A$ and the $f_P$ terms,

-+1 for the f{π} term,
++1 for the $f{\pi}$ term,

 in the axial vector current.
-The current which has opposite G parity to the leading term is classified as the second class current $(SCC)^{1}$.
-As $f_S = 0$ from the CVC theory, only the induced tensor term is SCC.
+The current which has opposite G parity to the leading term is classified as the second class current $(SCC)^{1}$ .
+As $f{S} = 0$ from the CVC theory, only the induced tensor term is SCC.

-If the structure of the current A{λ} (or V{λ}) is induced by strong interactions, the current should have a definite G parity, unless strong interactions are noninvariant under the G transformation.
+If the structure of the current $A{\lambda}$ (or $V{\lambda}$ ) is induced by strong interactions, the current should have a definite G parity, unless strong interactions are noninvariant under the G transformation.
 Indeed electromagnetic interactions cause the violation of the symmetry in G transformation, however, this effect is small.
 A possible explanation of the existence of SCC is the contribution from hitherto undetected kind of weak interactions with anomalous G-parity properties.

-In the nuclear β decay, the relative sign of the f_T term to the leading term is different for the electron and the positron decays as shown in Eq.(4).
-Therefore, the second class current can be found in the interferences with the first class current by comparing the transition probabilities (i.e., transition rate, angular distribution, etc.) for the mirror β decays from the members of the same isospin multiplet.
+In the nuclear $\beta$ decay, the relative sign of the $f_T$ term to the leading term is different for the electron and the positron decays as shown in Eq.(4).
+Therefore, the second class current can be found in the interferences with the first class current by comparing the transition probabilities (i.e., transition rate, angular distribution, etc.) for the mirror $\beta$ decays from the members of the same isospin multiplet.
 This was firstly proposed by Weinberg1), and many intensive studies have been performed in nuclear physics.
 They are composed of mainly two types of experiments, e.g., the measurements of ft-value asymmetries and the correlation-type experiments.

-(2) Search for the second class current in nuclear β decay

-a) ft-value asymmetry
+(2) Search for the second class current in nuclear $\beta$ decay a) ft-value asymmetry and is expressed using the coupling constants f's as

-The ft-value asymmetry in a pair of mirror β decays was firstly examined by Huffaker and Greuling25), and Blin-Stoyle and Rosina26) in the A=12 system.
-The ft-value asymmetry δ is defined as and is expressed using the coupling constants f's as
+The ft-value asymmetry in a pair of mirror $\beta$ decays was firstly examined by Huffaker and Greuling25), and Blin-Stoyle and Rosina26) in the A=12 system.
+The ft-value asymmetry $\delta$ is defined as